css-raku/HTML-Canvas-raku/README.md

 ## See also

+Backends coming soon:

+- [HTML::Canvas::To::Cairo](https://github.com/p6-pdf/HTML-Canvas-To-PDF-p6) - renders to PNG, using Cairo.
-- Coming soon is [HTML::Canvas::To::PDF](https://github.com/p6-pdf/HTML-Canvas-To-PDF-p6) - a backend
-for this module that renders to PDF, using the Perl 6 [PDF](https://github.com/p6-pdf) tool-chain.
+- [HTML::Canvas::To::PDF](https://github.com/p6-pdf/HTML-Canvas-To-PDF-p6) - renders to PDF, using the Perl 6 [PDF](https://github.com/p6-pdf) tool-chain.